10 Jan Cloud Pricing Comparison : AWS vs Azure (2021)

-The most common pricing comparison we perform is between Amazon Web Services (AWS) vs. Azure as cloud consultants.
-In this blog, we outline some of the key pricing points between Amazon and Microsoft’s cloud hosting solutions.
-You can check out our in-depth pricing comparison chart between AWS and Azure at this link.
+Cloud pricing comparison, we usually perform cloud pricing comparisons between Amazon Web Services (AWS) vs. Azure as cloud consultants.
+In this blog, we outline some key pricing points between Amazon and Microsoft’s cloud hosting solutions (i.e AWS vs. azure).
+You can check out our in-depth AWS vs azure pricing comparison at this link.

 Both Amazon AWS and Microsoft Azure have two core product offerings.
 Amazon offers AWS Simple Storage Service (S3) and AWS Elastic Compute Cloud (EC2).
 Microsoft offers Azure Blob and Azure Table.
-There are other offerings for each product line, but this comparison focuses on the four core offerings: AWS S3, Azure Blob, AWS EC2 and Azure Table.
+There are other offerings for each product line, but this cloud pricing comparison focuses on the four core offerings: AWS S3, Azure Blob, AWS EC2, and Azure Table.